-Engage in passive interaction
+Step 2: Engage in passive interaction

-Let the kitten get used to being around people.
+In this stage, you allow the kitten to get used to being around people.
 Spend time with the kittens, but don’t force physical interaction past what is necessary to administer medication or keep them healthy.
-Sit with them and read a book.
-Read a book out loud to them, watch a show, write an article, or anything else passive.
-Just hang out with them and let them ignore you and pretend you aren’t there.
-And as you move through the socialization process, the more different people you can have interact with them passively (and later, actively), the better.
+Sit with them and read a book to yourself.
+Or, read a book out loud to them.
+Watch a show, write an article, or do other work with them nearby.

 Start to engage them with tasty treats and wand toys.
 The more you can engage their senses (smell, sight, hearing), and get them out of fight-or-flight mode, the more quickly they’ll warm up to people.
 Offer super stinky, high value tasty treats while you’re with them.
 Wiggle a fun toy and see if you can get their eyes to focus on it.
 Maybe they’ll even chew it or swat at it.
 If you have a very thick, plush blanket or cat bed for them, the kittens might knead on it, engaging their sense of touch as well as their instincts to make biscuits.

-How to get the most out of each interaction with your under socialized kitten
+How to get the most out of each interaction with your under-socialized kitten

 Keep it short and positive!
 Shorter interactions that happen more frequently are more effective at socializing your kitten than longer interactions that occur only a few times a day.
 If you can play a 2 minute game of wiggle-the-string 10 times a day, your kittens will come around much faster than if you had one 20 minute play session each morning.

 Another way to think of it is to keep the kitten in “happy mode”.
 End each little engagement session while the cats are interested and happy.
 Try not to push them to the point of overwhelm – you want to leave them, on some level, wanting more!
 The kitten’s curiosity will be piqued by short, positive interactions.

-Quiet kitten cuddles
+Step 4: Quiet kitten cuddles